gordonguthrie/TheManual/docs/chapter5/moar_ugen_stuff.md

 * `.ar` or audio rate
 * `.kr` or control rate

-We know understand a bit better what that means. `audio rate` means the stream is fine grained and of high enough quality that it can be used to generate sounds (think representing an analog sound wave by a digital signal that goes up and down in tiny steps - the `.ar` is 44,100 steps per second.). `control rate` is a lower quality, less fine grained signal that is good enough for controls (think turning volumes up or down in big-ish steps - the `.kr` is 1/64th of the `.ar` or 690 steps per second).
+We know understand a bit better what that means. `audio rate` means the stream is fine grained and of high enough quality that it can be used to generate sounds (think representing an analogue sound wave by a digital signal that goes up and down in tiny steps - the `.ar` is 44,100 steps per second.). `control rate` is a lower quality, less fine grained signal that is good enough for controls (think turning volumes up or down in big-ish steps - the `.kr` is 1/64th of the `.ar` or 690 steps per second).

 `.ar` signals are 64 times as expensive to calculate than `.kr` ones.
 You can use `.ar` for everything (including controls) but best practice is not to.

-With this understanding of `.kr` and `.ar` we see that there are two main `UGen` configurations - ones for manipulating sounds:
+With this understanding of `.kr` and `.ar` we see that there are two main `uGen` configurations - ones for manipulating sounds:

 ```
                                          │